Donghwan-Rho/Encryption-friendly_LLM_Architecture/ciphertext/README.md

 ## Description of running files for experiment.

-1. Run `convert.py` to generate a container file for HE implementation with a pre-generated train/eval dataset running in plaintext, which is saved in `plaintext/fine_tuning_data`.
-This file will be used in the next step and will contain appropriate input data for the HE model.
+1. Run `convert.py` to generate a container file for HE implementation with a pre-generated train/eval dataset running in plaintext, which is saved in `plaintext/fine-tuning_data/`.
+The file names are `taskname_eval_inputs(masks)` and `taskname_train_inputs(masks)` for the eval and train datasets, respectively.
+These files will be used in the next step and should set appropriate input data paths to generate weights for the HE model.

 2. Run `convert2.cpp` to generate the HE version of the pre-trained weights.
 Use the pre-defined container path specified in the plaintext model and the designated output data folder.
 For more details, refer to the Fine-tuning explanation below.